 Because pecan trees are giant, most nuts are gathered after they fall from the tree using these wire nut picker upper thingies.
 Pecans should be harvested as soon as possible after they fall from the tree.
 Otherwise, they will get moldy or eaten by squirrels, birds, etc.

-Harvesting pecans is kind of tedious.
-I’m gathering pecans from our trees this year and will update how it goes.
-I know that disease, weather, and variety of tree will affect the flavor and quality of the pecans.
-Here is a link to evaluating pecan tree issues.
+Harvesting pecans is kind of a tedious job.
+And disease, weather, and variety of tree will affect the flavor and quality of the pecans.
+Check out this article on evaluating pecan tree disease issues.

 1. Snack on savory toasted pecans.